vuhoangminh/3DUnetCNN/README.md

 ## Tutorial using BRATS Data and Python 3
 ### Training
-1. Download the BRATS 2018 data by following the steps outlined on the [BRATS 2018 competition page](https://www.med.upenn.edu/sbia/brats2018/registration.html).
+1. Download the BRATS 2018 data by following the steps outlined on the [BRATS 2018 challenge page](https://www.med.upenn.edu/sbia/brats2018/registration.html).
 Place the unzipped folders in the
 ```brats/data/original``` folder.
 2. Install dependencies:
 ```